git-gud-vivek/Data-Engineering/assignment3/readme.md

 __Q18.
 Describe three applications for exception processing.__
 ```
+In computer programming, exception handling is the process of responding to the occurrence of exceptions – anomalous or exceptional conditions requiring special processing – during the execution of a program.
+In general, an exception breaks the normal flow of execution and executes a pre-registered exception handler; the details of how this is done depend on whether it is a hardware or software exception and how the software exception is implemented.
+Exception handling, if provided, is facilitated by specialized programming language constructs, hardware mechanisms like interrupts, or operating system (OS) inter-process communication (IPC) facilities like signals.
+Some exceptions, especially hardware ones, may be handled so gracefully that execution can resume where it was interrupted.
 ```

 __Q19.
 What happens if you don't do something extra to treat an exception?__
 ```
+In general,if we don't do something extra to treat an exception, that exception breaks the normal flow of execution of program.
 ```

 __Q20.
 What are your options for recovering from an exception in your script?__
 ```
+In general, an exception breaks the normal flow of execution and executes a pre-registered exception handler; the details of how this is done depend on whether it is a hardware or software exception and how the software exception is implemented.
+Exception handling, if provided, is facilitated by specialized programming language constructs, hardware mechanisms like interrupts, or operating system (OS) inter-process communication (IPC) facilities like signals.
+Some exceptions, especially hardware ones, may be handled so gracefully that execution can resume where it was interrupted.
+OR
+simply throwing user friendly alert/notification when exception is caught.
 ```

 __Q21.
 Describe two methods for triggering exceptions in your script.__
 ```
+Try – This method catches the exceptions raised by the program
+Raise – Triggers an exception manually using custom exceptions
 ```

 __Q22.
 Identify two methods for specifying actions to be executed at termination time, regardless of whether or not an exception exists.__
 ```
+=> finally

+try:
+    # Some Code....

+except:
+    # optional block
+    # Handling of exception (if required)

+else:
+    # execute if no exception

+finally:
+    # Some code .....(always executed)
 ```

 __Q23.
 What is the purpose of the try statement?__
 ```
+To catch any exceptions in block of codes where programmer thinks that is prone to get exception on their execution.
 ```

 __Q24.
 What are the two most popular try statement variations?__
 ```
+1. try-except with else
+2. try-except-else-finally
 ```

 __Q25.
 What is the purpose of the raise statement?__
 ```
+Triggers an exception manually using custom exceptions.
+if x <= 0:
+      raise ValueError(“It is not a positive number!”)
 ```

 __Q26.
 What does the assert statement do, and what other statement is it like?__
 ```
+assert keyword is used when debugging code.
+The assert keyword lets you test if a condition in your code returns True, if not, the program will raise an AssertionError.

+x = "hello"

+#if condition returns False, AssertionError is raised:
+assert x == "goodbye", "x should be 'hello'"
 ```

 __Q27.
 What is the purpose of the with/as argument, and what other statement is it like?__
 ```
+with statement is used in exception handling to make the code cleaner and much more readable.
+It simplifies the management of common resources like file streams.
+# file handling

+# 1) without using with statement
+file = open('file_path', 'w')
+file.write('hello world !')
+file.close()

+# 2) without using with statement
+file = open('file_path', 'w')
+try:
+    file.write('hello world')
+finally:
+    file.close()

+# using with statement
+with open('file_path', 'w') as file:
+    file.write('hello world !')

+unlike the first two implementations, there is no need to call file.close() when using with statement.
+The with statement itself ensures proper acquisition and release of resources.
+To use with statement in user defined objects you only need to add the methods __enter__() and __exit__() in the object methods.

+# a simple file writer object

+class MessageWriter(object):
+	def __init__(self, file_name):
+		self.file_name = file_name

+	def __enter__(self):
+		self.file = open(self.file_name, 'w')
+		return self.file

+	def __exit__(self, *args):
+		self.file.close()

+# using with statement with MessageWriter

+with MessageWriter('my_file.txt') as xfile:
+	xfile.write('hello world')
 ```

 __Q28.
 What are *args, **kwargs?__
 ```
+*args in function definitions in python is used to pass a variable number of arguments to a function.
+It is used to pass a non-key worded, variable-length argument list.
+def myFun(arg1, *argv):
+	print("First argument :", arg1)
+	for arg in argv:
+		print("Next argument through *argv :", arg)

+myFun('Hello', 'Welcome', 'to', 'GeeksforGeeks')

+**kwargs in function definitions in python is used to pass a keyworded, variable-length argument list.
+We use the name kwargs with the double star.
+The reason is that the double star allows us to pass through keyword arguments (and any number of them).
+def myFun(**kwargs):
+	for key, value in kwargs.items():
+		print("%s == %s" % (key, value))

+# Driver code
+myFun(first='Geeks', mid='for', last='Geeks')

 ```

 __Q29.
 How can I pass optional or keyword parameters from one function to another?__
 ```
+Using * and **
+def f(a, *args, **kwargs):
+   ...
+   kwargs['width'] = '14.3c'
+   ...
+   g(a, *args, **kwargs)
 ```

 __Q30.
 What are Lambda Functions?__
 ```
+A lambda function is a small anonymous function.
+It can take any number of arguments, but can only have one expression.
+x = lambda a, b : a * b
+print(x(5, 6))
+The power of lambda is better shown when you use them as an anonymous function inside another function.
+def myfunc(n):
+  return lambda a : a * n

+mydoubler = myfunc(2)

+print(mydoubler(11))
 ```

 __Q31.
 Explain Inheritance in Python with an example?__
 ```
+One of the core concepts in object-oriented programming (OOP) languages is inheritance.
+It is a mechanism that allows you to create a hierarchy of classes that share a set of properties and methods by deriving a class from another class.
+Inheritance is the capability of one class to derive or inherit the properties from another class.

+class Person(object):

+	# Constructor
+	def __init__(self, name):
+		self.name = name

+	# To get name
+	def getName(self):
+		return self.name

+	# To check if this person is an employee
+	def isEmployee(self):
+		return False

+# Inherited or Subclass (Note Person in bracket)
+class Employee(Person):

+	# Here we return true
+	def isEmployee(self):
+		return True

+# Driver code
+emp = Person("Geek1") # An Object of Person
+print(emp.getName(), emp.isEmployee())

+emp = Employee("Geek2") # An Object of Employee
+print(emp.getName(), emp.isEmployee())

 ```

 __Q32.
 Suppose class C inherits from classes A and B as class C(A,B).Classes A and B both have their own versions of method func().
 If we call func() from an object of class C, which version gets invoked?__
 ```
+Python will always call the first thing that is found in the method resolution order.
+Since you specified the inheritance as A, B then A will be found first, so its method will be called.
 ```

 __Q33.
 Which methods/functions do we use to determine the type of instance and inheritance?__
 ```
+isinstance() and issubclass()
 ```

 __Q34.Explain the use of the 'nonlocal' keyword in Python.__
 ```
+The nonlocal keyword is used to work with variables inside nested functions, where the variable should not belong to the inner function.
+Use the keyword nonlocal to declare that the variable is not local.
 ```

 __Q35.
 What is the global keyword?__
 ```
+In Python, the global keyword allows us to modify the variable outside of the current scope.
+It is used to create a global variable and make changes to the variable in a local context.

+# global variable
+c = 1
+def add():

+    # use of global keyword
+    global c

+    # increment c by 2
+    c = c + 2

+    print(c)

+add()

+# Output: 3
 ```